Communication & Journalism at Texas Tech University

 The communication & journalism major at Texas Tech is not ranked on College Factual’s Best Colleges and Universities for Communication & Journalism.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

-There were 9 students who received their doctoral degrees in communication & journalism, making the school the #17 most popular school in the United States for this category of students.
+There were 9 students who received their doctoral degrees in communication & journalism.
+This makes the school the #17 most popular school in the United States for this category of students.

 Communication & Journalism Student Demographics at Texas Tech